Armor for Field and Tilt

 - Wt.
 61 lb.
 10 oz.
 (27.95 kg)

 - Gift of George D. Pratt, 1927

 - 27.159.1a–p, .11, .14a–e, .16–.17

-This garniture is unusually large.
-It contains pieces for use in battle and for the tilt in both the Italian and German fashions.
+This armor garniture comes from the armory of the Dos Aguas family in Valencia, Spain.
+The garniture is unusually large, containing pieces for use in battle and for the tilt in both the Italian and German fashions.
 The tilt was a tournament fought on horseback between two opponents armed with lances and separated by a lengthwise barrier.

 The garniture also includes two complete sets of saddle steels (27.159.13, .14) (only one is exhibited) and two vamplates (conical hand defenses affixed to the lance) (27.159.8, .9).
 The decoration consisting of etched bands containing trophies of arms and musical instruments was a popular design found in many variations in Italy throughout the second half of the sixteenth century.